3 Reasons Your Review Count Might Be Off

 “Even Google has limits,” adds Mark.

-One of those limits is that a Google user can only review a business one time – even if they’ve received multiple services from said business.
-When you review a business for a second time, Google considers this an update and not a new review.
+One of those limits is that a Google user can only review a business one time—even if they’ve received multiple services.
+When you review a business a second time, Google considers this an update and not a new review.

 Nearby Now users can see this noted in their dashboard.